|

 %type <tag> name...

-Because it deals with non-terminals only, assigning a token
+Because it deals with non-terminals only, assigning a token number

-is present, yacc shall perform type checking; if this construct
+present, yacc shall perform type checking; if this construct is

-is not present, the parse stack shall hold only the int type.
+not present, the parse stack shall hold only the int type.

-Every name used in grammar not defined by a %token, %left,
+Every name used in grammar not defined by a %token, %left, %right,

-least one grammar rule.
+one grammar rule.

-Once the type, precedence, or token number of a name is
+Once the type, precedence, or token number of a name is specified,

-be changed by explicit assignment.
+explicit assignment.

 The following declarators do not follow the previous pattern.